Hierarchy, rights and authorization

 parent

-of some other Resource, as long as both Resources exists on the same Atomic Server. - Inversely, every Resource could have
+of some other Resource, as long as both Resources exists on the same Atomic Server. - Grants / rights given in a

 Authorization